The Future of Sports: How Research at APU Impacts Athletes

 In her 21 years of serving APU athletics, Hoy has established herself as a premier athletic trainer and a national leader in the growth and development of the industry in colleges and universities.
 “Athletic trainers are at the forefront of research, policy development, education, practices, and medical coordination and are essential healthcare providers for the health and safety of student-athletes,” she said.

-And one of Hoy’s goals in conducting research is to specifically help advance the field of athletic training.
+Hoy is a former APU athlete herself, and one of her goals in conducting research is to specifically help advance the field of athletic training.

 “I believe our participation in [the CARE Consortium] helps to validate the value of athletic training as an essential medical profession for sports,” Hoy said.
 “Hopefully this drives home the point we do much more than tape ankles and hydrate student-athletes.”

 Curious to learn more about how Azusa Pacific University is ushering in a new era of sports research?
-Explore the Department of Kinesiology to review the undergraduate and graduate programs offered, including the M.S. in Athletic Training.
+Explore the Department of Kinesiology to review the undergraduate and graduate programs offered.

 Posted: December 15, 2020